contains the active ingredient amlodipine besilate

 doctor can discuss with you the risks and benefits involved.

 Do not breastfeed if you are taking this medicine.

-It is not known if the active ingredient in Nordip passes into breast milk or if your baby may be affected.
+The active ingredient in Nordip passes into breast milk.
+Your baby may be affected.

 Taking other medicines